Tips for Longer-Term Breastfeeding and Pumping While Traveling

 Be sure to have plenty of supplies on hand and easily accessible, such as breast milk storage bags, a cooler set (if you’re not near a fridge or freezer), and Quick Clean™ wipes or spray for convenient clean-up.
 And remember, once you get to your destination, it’s important to continue following the CDC guidelines for cleaning your breast pump parts whenever possible.

-Be sure to also brush up on the most current travel recommendations for breastfeeding parents from the CDC, as well as the TSA’s procedures for traveling with breast milk.
+Be sure to also brush up on the most current breast milk storage guidelines in English or Spanish, as well as travel recommendations for breastfeeding parents from the CDC and the TSA’s procedures for traveling with breast milk.
 Knowing policies ahead of time and what to expect when flying with pumped milk can help you be extra-prepared, so there’s no confusion at the airport and you don’t lose any of that precious liquid gold!

 - Find out if milk shipping is an option.
 Depending on the length of your trip, how far you are traveling, and the accessibility you may have – such as to a freezer, which can make it easier to store your pumped breast milk and then bring it back with you on your trip home – you may consider milk shipping as you continue pumping while traveling.
 Milk Stork makes the process as convenient as possible and may be a great place to start, if this is an option for you.
 Finally, if you are traveling for work purposes, find out if milk shipping is something that can be expensed or reimbursed as part of your travel obligation.